CliMA/Oceananigans.jl/paper/paper.md

 iteration.
 This results in GPU simulations being roughly 3x more cost-effective than CPU simulations on cloud computing platforms such as Google Cloud.
-A GPU with 32 GB of memory can time-step models with ~150 million grid points assuming five fields are being evolved; for example, three velocity components, and tracers for temperature and salinity.
+A GPU with 32 GB of memory can time-step models with ~150 million grid points assuming five fields are being evolved; for example, three velocity components and tracers for temperature and salinity.
 These performance gains permit the long-time integration of realistic simulations, such as large eddy simulation of oceanic boundary layer turbulence over a seasonal cycle or the generation of